 Abscessed teeth, a broken tooth, or a bleeding mouth wound are all good reasons to find an emergency dentist near you as soon as possible.
-The dental experts at Cai Dentistry are located in McLean, Virginia, to serve the emergency dental needs of your whole family.
+The dental experts at Cai Dentistry are located in Vienna and McLean, Virginia, to serve the emergency dental needs of your whole family.
 Call the office nearest you at the first sign of a dental emergency.
 You can also use the convenient online booking system to schedule your appointment.

 An emergency dentist addresses any dental problem that requires immediate treatment to stop ongoing tissue bleeding, alleviate severe pain, or save a tooth.
 Most dental emergencies are situations in which you might lose a broken or knocked-out tooth for good.
 Visiting Cai Dentistry as soon as you can after your injury, preferably within 30 minutes, could mean the difference between saving and losing your injured tooth.

 Is it a dental emergency?

 If you're worried about a severe mouth injury you or a family member has sustained, it's the right time to call an emergency dentist.
 Immediate treatment calls for immediate action.
 These types of situations are generally considered dental emergencies:

 - Knocked-out teeth